 The four elements of marketing are constantly evolving, but they remain the backbone of marketing.
-If you want to create a profitable and sustainable business, it is crucial to get the 4 Ps right from your first day in business.
+If you want to create a profitable and sustainable business, getting the 4 Ps right from your first day in business is crucial.
 In general, you can get the 4 Ps right by conducting sufficient research before getting started, learning from your competitors, and solving a genuinely unmet need in the marketplace.

 Keep in mind that if you have an existing business, the 4 Ps are equally relevant for developing new offerings or fine-tuning your market positioning.
 Many existing companies have assets that make them uniquely capable of solving unique needs that appear in the marketplace.
-Many entrepreneurs have been able to convert a small business into a large enterprise by using the 4 Ps to constantly scan your target market for opportunities to apply their expertise toward solving new needs.
+Many entrepreneurs have converted a small business into a large enterprise by using the 4 Ps to constantly scan your target market for opportunities to apply their expertise toward solving new needs.

 Marketers regard “product” to be the “first P” of marketing.
-Although the Ps of marketing arrangement is only essential in the classroom, it is true that the product you offer is ultimately crucial toward the success of any business.
+Although the Ps of marketing arrangement is only essential in the classroom, the product you offer is ultimately crucial to the success of any business.
 After all, customers ultimately want to buy something.
 If your offering is not very good or cannot be delivered reliably, you cannot expect to build a successful business.

 As mentioned earlier, products are often services in today’s world.
 If you are selling business services, your offerings will likely be entirely digital and interpersonal.
 Although services were not as important when the 4 Ps of marketing were first created, they can still be grouped in the “product” category of the 4 Ps of marketing.